By Aryn Lloyd, ACE Certified Health Coach, Rock Valley Physical Therapy

 Take a look at your daily patterns.
 Consider saving the couch for the reward after the workout.

 Use the couch time to plan for your next run or exercise session.
-It’s a great place to plan your next running route, message a friend or two to join you for a run or, better yet, sign-up for your first 5K event this year!
+It’s a great place to plan your next running route, message a friend or 2 to join you for a run or, better yet, sign-up for your first 5K event this year!

 |Aryn Lloyd is a Health Coach for Rock Valley Health.
 A Type 1 diabetic, she has led many chronic disease programs, including the YMCA’s Diabetes Prevention Program.
 She lives in Davenport with her husband, Ben, and their two daughters, Britta and Klara.
 You can read Aryn’s bio and other blog posts by clicking here.|